- Experience the roar of Victoria Falls: ‘Mosi-oa-Tunya’

 - Landlocked and bound by mighty rivers and mountains, much of Zimbabwe is a high rolling plateau known as the Highveld.
 Each side of this central ridge forms the country's watershed, where streams flow southeast to the Limpopo and Sabi Rivers and northwest to the Zambezi.

 - Zimbabwe has more official languages than any other country in the world.
 The 16 official languages of Zimbabwe are Chewa, Chibarwe, English, Kalanga, Koisan, Nambya, Ndau, Ndebele, Shangani, Shona, Sotho, Tonga, Tswana, Venda, Xhosa, and the Zimbabwean Sign Language.

 - Zimbabwe has a moderate climate with rain from November to May.
 Days are often sunny with dramatic late afternoon thunderstorms.
 September to October is the most popular time for wildlife viewing.

-Zimbabwe is a land of dramatic contrasts known for its breath-taking landscapes and abundant wildlife.
+Zimbabwe is a land of dramatic contrasts known for its breathtaking landscapes and abundant wildlife.
 From the ethereal beauty of Hwange to the iconic Victoria Falls, Zimbabwe has so much to offer its visitors.
 With world-class national parks, experience incredible wildlife encounters on safari, from spotting big cats to vast herds of elephant roaming the plains.
-Beyond a safari and Victoria Falls, Zimbabwe has a rich cultural history to explore, such as the ruins of Great Zimbabwe to uncovering ancient rock art in Matobo Hills.
+Beyond birdwatching and wildlife viewing on safari and Victoria Falls, Zimbabwe has a rich cultural history to explore, such as the ruins of Great Zimbabwe to uncovering ancient rock art in Matobo Hills.